Spoetzl Brewery

 Spoetzl Brewery (originally Shiner Brewing Association) is a brewery located in Shiner, Texas, United States.
 It produces a diverse line of Shiner beers, including their flagship Shiner Bock, a dark lager that is now distributed throughout the US.
-The brewery is owned by the Gambrinus Company, a family-owned company based in San Antonio, which also owns Trumer Brewery in Berkeley, California.
+The brewery is owned by the Gambrinus Company, a family-owned company based in San Antonio, which also previously owned Trumer Brewery in Berkeley, California.

 History

 The Spoetzl Brewery started in 1909.
 It was originally named The Shiner Brewing Association (SBA) and was founded by German and Czech immigrants who had settled around the central Texas town of Shiner.
 Unable to find the type of beer they had known in their home countries, they decided to brew their own.
 It is the oldest independent brewery in Texas, and one of the oldest independent breweries in the U.S. The leaders of the SBA named Herman Weiss of Galveston as the company's first brewmaster.

 Shiner's bock beer was originally available only in the spring per the German Lent tradition (Lentenbock).
 Bock beers have a long history of being brewed and consumed by Bavarian monks as a source of nutrition during times of fasting.

 As the brewery gained popularity in the area, the SBA began to look for a trained professional brewmaster.
 They found one in Bavarian-born Kosmos Spoetzl, a onetime soldier who had trained as a brewmaster in his native Germany.
 Part of the package that lured Spoetzl to Shiner was potential ownership of the brewery.
 In 1914, he co-leased it with Oswald Petzold with an option to buy in 1915, which he did, giving the brewery his own name, but continuing to call the product Shiner Beer.
 Spoetzl had attended brewmaster's school and apprenticed for three years in Germany, worked for eight years at the Pyramids Brewery in Cairo, Egypt, and then worked in Canada.
 He had moved to San Antonio in search of a better climate for his health, bringing with him a family recipe for a Bavarian beer made from malted barley and hops.

 During Prohibition, Spoetzl kept the brewery afloat by selling ice and making near beer.
 13 Texas breweries in total had to close down with Spoetzl being one of a few local breweries that stayed open.
 Following Prohibition, Spoetzl kept things small and simple, never going more than 100 mi for business.

 In the 1970s and 1980s, the brewery's Shiner Premium Beer and Shiner Bock accounted for less than 1% of the Texas beer market.
 In 1983, Spoetzl produced 60000 USbeerbbl of beer; in 1990, only 36000 USbeerbbl.
 Sales improved after Carlos Alvarez of San Antonio acquired the brewery in 1989.
 Production grew to 100000 USbeerbbl in 1994, and over the next 10 years, production nearly tripled.
 The company now has 120 employees.
 As of 2012, it is the fourth-largest craft brewery in the United States.